UMMS-Biocore/bootcamp/session8/session8.md

 Please create scRNA-Seq folder under bootcamp.
 Then you need to copy scRNA-Seq example files in `/project/umw_biocore/pub/scRNASeq` into your bootcamp directory under your project folder: `/project/your_groupname/your_username/bootcamp/scRNASeq`.
 This may take a while since the folder is around 5GBs.

-When you run tree function the output should look like below.
+When you run tree function, the output should look like below.
 We will investigate each of these files later.

 ```
 [am51w@ghpcc06 bootcamp]$ tree scRNASeq/